spsforks/QB64-Wiki/_KEYDOWN.md

 ```

-<sub>NOTE: The above commented table can be copied and pasted directly into the QB64 IDE</sub>
+NOTE: The above commented table can be copied and pasted directly into the QB64 IDE.

 ```text